Melissa Samoskevich: International play

 She represented the United States at the 2019 IIHF Women's World Championship.
 She had previously represented the country at the 2018 4 Nations Cup and the IIHF World Women's U18 Championship in 2014 and 2015.

+Post-playing career

+Prior to the 2022–23 college hockey season, Samoskevich was named director of player development and operations for the Quinnipiac Bobcats women's ice hockey program.

+In July 2024 she joined The University of Delaware as an Assistant coach.

 Personal life

 Samoskevich attended Shattuck-Saint Mary's for high school and played ice hockey with the school's under-16 and prep teams, serving as captain of Shattuck St. Mary's Prep during her senior season.
 She has a degree in history.
-Her sister, Madison, represented the United States at the 2019 IIHF World Women's U18 Championship and, since the 2020–21 season, plays as a defenseman with the Quinnipiac Bobcats ice hockey program.
-Her brother, Mackie, is committed to play college ice hockey for the Michigan Wolverines and was drafted 24th overall by the Florida Panthers in the 2021 NHL Entry Draft.
+Her sister, Maddy, played college ice hockey for Quinnipiac, and was drafted by PWHL Vancouver in the 2025 PWHL Draft.
+Her brother, Mackie, was drafted 24th overall by the Florida Panthers in the 2021 NHL Entry Draft.